Skip to main content

 Medical Notes & Data Tab

 Contains three sections: Medical Notes — a paginated table of all clinical notes for this patient.
 Each row shows the note title/summary, provider, template name, visit date, last edited date, expiry status, and an actions menu (pin, edit, delete).
 Click any row to open the full note in the Scribe editor.
+Filter the list with Search, Visit Date, and Template.
 Measurements — a detailed list of all recorded vital signs.
 Click Add Measurements to record new vitals (weight, height, blood pressure, pulse, temperature, waist circumference, goal weight).
 Weight and blood pressure charts appear automatically when enough data points exist (two or more).
 Medication Doses — a comprehensive dosing table showing all provider-administered medications with dosage, dates, and provider information.

 Billing Tab